tlclay/TB-FAQ/README.md

 3. After you've made the edits you want to, make a Pull Request
 4. When I get around to it, I'll review and then merge your changes into the master branch (the one that will be used for the live faq.php items) if I'm happy with them

-You can read a much clearer and in-depth tutorial [here](https://guides.github.com/activities/hello-world/#branch).
+You can read a much clearer and more in-depth tutorial [here](https://guides.github.com/activities/hello-world/#branch).

 ### 4. Making items for the faq